ThongData/SQL-Note/SQL Note.md

                     FROM employees)
     ORDER BY employee_id
     ```
-  - **Question: In sql_hr database, find employees who earn the highest salary in each department**
+  - **Question: In sql_hr database, find employees who earn the highest salary in each department- Multiple column, multiple row subquery - **
     ```sql
     SELECT
     *